KTStephano/ktstephano.github.io/rendering/stratusgfx/svsm.md

 $$

-Where $$d_k$$ is the maximum view-space extent of the first clipmap cascade and $$z$$ is the maximum depth.
-Each cascade after the first maintains the same maximum depth but doubles the extent ($$d_k$$).
+Where $$d_k$$ is the maximum view-space extent of the first clipmap and $$z$$ is the maximum depth.
+Each clipmap after the first maintains the same maximum depth but doubles the extent ($$d_k$$).
 Because of this, only the first matrix needs to be passed into the shader and the rest can be derived.

 The global clip origin **(0, 0, 0)** view-projection matrix is created by multiplying the orthographic projection above with the rotation-only directional light view matrix.